LibreHealthIO/lh-ehr/INSTALL.md

 localhost/libreEHR/setup.php

 **Note:**
-1. Make sure that your XAMPP control panel has apache, mySQL, and Filezilla turned on
+1. Make sure that your XAMPP control panel has Apache and MySQL turned on
 2. Apache needs to be on port 80, 443
 3. mySQL needs to be on port 3306
-4. Filezilla needs to be on port 21, 14147

 #### Step 2
 Leave default as the "Site ID:" and press continue.

 ![First Step](./Documentation/1_Installing/images/windows_installation/Step_1.png)

-Make sure that there are no undefined index errors, if so make sure that you changed the php.ini file, or have the correct version of XAMP.
+Make sure that there are no undefined index errors, if so make sure that you changed the php.ini file, or have the correct version of XAMPP.

 ![Second Step](./Documentation/1_Installing/images/windows_installation/Step_2.png)